nowherenearithaca/uscourtviz/README.md

 * clone the repository to your machine
 * run npm update
 * run `grunt` from the commandline to build the consolidated minified javascript file
-* open the file index.html with a browser that supports svg (This includes Chrome, IE9+, Safari, Firefox, and Opera)
+* open the file index.html with a browser that supports svg (this includes Chrome, IE9+, Safari, Firefox, and Opera)

 ## Interacting with CourtListener